Connect with others who understand.

 Chemotherapy may be given at different times during your treatment journey, such as:

-• Before surgery, to shrink a tumor and make it easier to take out (neoadjuvant chemotherapy)
+• Before surgery, called neoadjuvant chemotherapy, to shrink a tumor and make it easier to take out or to treat axillary lymph nodes

-• After surgery, to destroy any cancer cells that were left behind and lower your risk of having new tumors form (adjuvant chemotherapy)
+• After surgery, called adjuvant chemotherapy, to destroy any cancer cells that were left behind and lower your risk of developing new tumors

 • To treat cancer that has metastasized (spread to other parts of the body)